 Bike broken?
 Tires gone flat?
 Come to the Bike Garage, where volunteer mechanics are ready to help you repair your bike or teach you how.
-Only pay what you can—The Bike Garage is Yolo County’s sole “by donation only” repair shop.
+Only pay what you can, but please remember we rely on donations.
+The Bike Garage is Yolo County’s sole “by donation only” repair shop.

 1. Wear a helmet for every ride and use lights at night.